 Secure takes place if an external threat is identified near school grounds.
 All external doors are to remain locked.
-No entry or exit to the school will be allowed until an "all-clear" announcement is made.
+No entry or exit to the school will be allowed until an "allclear" announcement is made.
+Staff training on dating violence shall be provided as deemed appropriate by the administration.
+The dating violence training shall include, but need not be limited to, basic awareness of dating violence, warning signs of dating violence, and the District's dating violence policy.